 The typical adjustment for displacement modifications is based on 5 sec/mile for 10% of displacement.
+Rating adjustment based on equipment additions will not be considered until a minimum of a 10% change is made to the vessel's displacement.
 The committee will review all displacement adjustments on a case-by-case basis.